Jsosholberton/ToDoList/README.md

 > **Attention**
-> You need to install the requeriments
+> You need to install the requeriments.
+> the node version use are 18.0.0

 <h1>Installation requeriments:</h1>
 <details>